Ninja-Vikash/JavaScript-BrainStorming/README.md

   let values = [];
   values.push(...value);
   if (values.length == 0) {
-    console.log("PLEASE ENTER ATLEAST ONE VALUE TO GET RESULT!");
+    console.log("PLEASE ENTER AT LEAST ONE VALUE TO GET RESULT!");
   } else {
     values.forEach((element) => {
       console.log(`SQUARE OF ${element} is ${element ** 2}`);